Exploring Alternatives When You Don't Have a Parent Co-Signer

 Look into your options when you don't have a co-signer

-When you have exhausted scholarships and grants, given all you can from cash and savings, and reached your limit with work-study and Federal Direct Student Loans, you may turn to Private Student Loans.
+When you have exhausted scholarship and grant financial aid, given all you can from cash and savings, and reached your limit with work-study and Federal Direct Student Loans, you may turn to Private Student Loans.
 But there is a catch.
 The majority of Private Student Loans require a co-signer.
 So, what are your options if your parents will not be a co-signer so you can be approved for a Private Student Loan?

 Look for someone else to be a co-signer